Espresso bar with seating

 • price 1 of 4

-Named after the story of Baba Budan who smuggled seven coffee seeds out of Arabia and cracked open the floodgates of global coffee.
+This almost 20-year-old coffee roaster takes its name from the story of Baba Budan, who smuggled seven coffee seeds out of Arabia, cracking open the floodgates of global coffee.
 Seven Seeds honours its name by keeping its coffee to the highest standard, yet accessible.
-Seven Seeds has been sourcing, roasting and selling beans since 2007, and their airy, wood-accented Carlton café showcases their current selection of single-origin beans.
-Working on the lighter end of the roasting scale, they have nailed a trio of core blends: the sweet house blend (their Carlton café hero), the chocolatey Golden Gate and the F. Bomb, created for filter coffee.
+Seven Seeds has been sourcing, roasting and selling beans since 2007, and their airy, wood-accented Carlton café showcases their current selection of single origin beans.
+Working on the lighter end of the roasting scale, they have nailed a trio of core blends: the Sweet House blend (their Carlton café hero), the chocolatey Golden Gate and the F. Bomb, created for filter coffee.

 Isabel Cant